MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Service.md

 The service description appears in Services in Computer Management.
 Description is not a property of the **ServiceController** object that Get-Service gets.
-To see the service description, use Get-WmiObject to get a **Win32_Service** object that represents the service.
+To see the service description, use Get-CimInstance to get a **Win32_Service** object that represents the service.

 ```yaml
 Type: String